clarkgrangerc/DM-SL/Assignment-2.md

 We make new variables like extrarooms = rooms - bedrooms.
 Also we include two variables landvalue and newConstruction which improves our RMSE.
-However, trying composite variables like living area per lotsize, bathrooms per bedroom and using building value by subtracting landvalue from the property price did not improve the out of sample RMSE of the model.We observed that adding more variables led to higher variance.
+However, trying composite variables like living area per lotsize, bathrooms per bedroom and building value(subtracting landvalue from the property price) did not improve the out of sample RMSE of the model.
+We observed that adding more variables led to higher variance.

 #### Part B